Best Barbecue Restaurants in Calgary

 Jane Bond BBQ

-The next time you’re craving southern barbecue, head to one of Jane Bond BBQ’s two locations.
-There, you can choose from delicious barbecue plates piled with southern comforts like smoked brisket, St. Louis ribs and the restaurant’s famous coconut cornbread.
+The next time you’re craving southern barbecue, head to Jane Bond BBQ.
+There, you can choose from delicious barbecue platters for up to 15 people, piled with southern comforts like smoked brisket, St. Louis ribs and the restaurant’s famous coconut cornbread.
 Grab a can of Jane’s Island Sweet Tea to wash it all down (also available in an alcoholic version made with Two Rivers Distillery bourbon).
-For groups, consider the barbecue platters that can feed two to eight people.

 Runners-up